Mostly not recommended

 Personal Capital is a financial service that includes a full wealth management suite with Mint-like money management features.
 It allows you to sync all your financial accounts into one simple and intuitive platform.
-The portfolio aggregator and money management service is completely free.
+The portfolio aggregator and money management services are completely free.
 The idea is that it will act as a hook for Personal Capital’s paid advisory service.

 Personal Capital was launched in 2011 in Redwood, California, by Bill Harris: the former CEO of PayPal and Intuit.
 As of September 2015, it has 850,000 registered users, tracks $175 billion and has $1.5 billion as assets under management.